 Who oversees the plant control program?

 Plant control activities are coordinated under the direction of the board’s environmental consultant, Progressive AE.
-Beginning in May and continuing through August, biologists from Progressive AE conduct GPS-guided surveys of the entire lake to identify problem areas, and detailed plant control maps are provided to our plant control contractors.
+Beginning in May and continuing through August, biologists from Progressive AE conduct GPS-guided surveys of the entire lake to identify problem areas, and detailed plant control maps are provided to our plant control contractor.
 Progressive then conducts follow-up surveys to evaluate contractor performance, and provides status reports to the board.
 Herbicide treatments are conducted by PLM Lake & Land Management Corp.

 Why are there still plants in the lake following treatments?